should i opt out of ai resume screening

 2. Analysis

-Our AI maps your skills against 638k+ profiles to identify your true market position.
+Our AI maps your skills against 638k+ profiles to find your actual market position.

 Step 3: Detailed AI resume results and score